espocrm/documentation/docs/development/di.md

 php command.php app-info --container
 ```

+Most used available container services are listed [here](container-services.md).

 ### Defining in metadata

 If you need to define your custom container services, do it in metadata.
 In your module or in the custom folder: